 - Listing of computer hackers.

-Also see: Black hat, Cheat, Computer crime, Cracker, Ethical hacking, Game definitions, Hack, Hacker Manifesto, Honey pot, Intruder, Phishing, Phreak, Predator, Script kiddies, Security definitions, White hat
+Also see: Anonymous, Black hat, Cheat, Computer crime, Cracker, Cult of the Dead Cow, Ethical hacking, Game terms, Gray hat, Hack, Hacker Manifesto, Honey pot, HOPE, Intruder, Phishing, Phreak, Predator, Script kiddies, Security terms, White hat